-■ Installing a Battery in the Host Controller
+Installing a Battery in the Host Controller

-- 1. Turn ON the control power supply of the SERVOPACK only. - 2.
+- 1. Turn ON the control power supply to only the SERVOPACK and converter. - 2.
 Remove the old battery and mount the new battery. - 3.
 After replacing the battery, turn OFF the control power supply to clear the absolute encoder battery error alarm (A.830). - 4.
 Turn ON the control power supply again. - 5.
-Check that the alarm display has been cleared and that the SERVOPACK operates normally.
+Check that the alarm display has been cleared and that the SERVOPACK and converter operate normally.